 The star players – bittersweet chocolate baking pieces, fresh raspberries, and non-fat Greek yogurt.

 First, rinse and drain your container of raspberries.
 Pour them out on to some paper towels and blot them dry.

 Fold the raspberries and dark chocolate baking pieces into the base muffin mixture.
-For a full step-by-step on the muffin base, go take a peek HERE.

 Use a wooden spoon to fold the mixture gently and just until incorporated.